dhruvesh-patel/spring-boot-micro-services/README.md

-Spring cloud config server - Called Limits Service to keep config of whole application microservices and keep architecture loosely coupled.
+This repo is for Spring boot microservices - Called Limits Service to keep config of whole application microservices and keep architecture loosely coupled.